 3. Controlling hazards

 Hazards must be controlled according to the Hierarchy of Controls as outlined in the WHS Regulations.
-When a hazard cannot be eliminated it must be minimised to an acceptable level of safety using a combination of:
+The Hierarchy proposes a step-by-step approach to determining what actions can be taken to manage a given hazard.
+It begins with seeking the elimination of the hazard; when a hazard cannot be eliminated it must be minimised to an acceptable level of safety using a combination of:

 4. Maintaining compliance

-The WHS Regulations also require you to monitor and review each hazard to ensure that control measures are working, and new hazards haven’t been introduced to the workplace.
+The WHS Regulations also require a business to monitor and review each hazard to ensure that control measures are working, and new hazards haven’t been introduced to the workplace.

 5. Keeping records